-Figure 9 compares the number of p-cycles and primary paths established.
+Figure 5 compares the number of p-cycles and primary paths established.
 It can be seen that the number of primary paths in the USA topology is one order of magnitude higher than the number of p-cycles while such relation is of two orders of magnitude for the NSF networks.
-Since in the NSF network, there is more blocking, there is a tendency to establish protected lightpaths only for those reduced number of p-cycles established.
+Since blocking in the NSF network is high, there is a tendency to establish protected lightpaths only for a reduced number of p-cycles.
 This tends to increase the sharing of p-cycles.
 In the USA topology, a higher number of p-cycles with heterogeneous capacity is established and p-cycles tend to be shared by a lower number of primary paths.